-Just how severe could a statewide or region-wide infrastructure collapse be if an emergency or crisis lasts more than a week or two without relief?
+Just how severe could a statewide or region-wide infrastructure collapse be if an emergency or crisis lasts more than a couple of weeks without relief?
 Most likely, it would affect everything! - power, food, water, fuel, transportation, communications and emergency response.
-This level of crisis could lead to a number of critical events:
+This level of crisis could lead to numerous critical events: